wswartzendruber/la4k/README.md

 ### Browser

-The following bridge is available for the browser:
+The following bridges are available for the browser:

 | Module                       | Gradle Syntax                                   | Activation
 |------------------------------|-------------------------------------------------|-------------------------------------------------|